nitor-infotech-oss/api-specflow-test-framework/README.md

 Framework structure:
-1. Tests Folder
+1. Tests Folder:

 All the feature files and step definition files are kept under the Test folder.
 These tests are described here in a simple English language called as Gherkin language.

-2. Test Class Folder
+2. Test Class Folder:

 This folder contains the class file for the tests which helps us to convert JSON inputs or JSON response to .Net type.

-3. Test Data Folder
+3. Test Data Folder:

 This folder contains various combination of json inputs/params required to provide for an API.
 These files are in json format.
 You can provide positive as well as negative inputs to the API.

-4. Reports Folder
+4. Reports Folder:

 The test results are under this folder.
 This report is in html format.

-5. Helper Folder
+5. Helper Folder:

 The helper folder contains helper classes which intends to give quick implementation of basic methods that can be used again and again.

 Packages used: